 - Reservations must be made by 10 am MDT of the first day of your stay.

 - The call center is open 8 a.m. to 5 p.m.
 MDT Sunday through Friday, except holidays.

 - All times are Mountain Daylight Time (MDT).

 - A non-refundable reservation service fee of $10 will be assessed for online reservations.

 - A non-refundable reservation service fee of $15 will be assessed for phone reservations.

 - Group reservations (up to five sites) can be made under one name online for the standard reservation fee of $10 per site.

 - Full payment is required upon completion of your reservation.

-- Reservation and transaction fees are non-refundable.
+- Reservation, cancellation and change fees are non-refundable.
 No exceptions.

 - Cancellations received after 1 p.m.
-MST will result in the forfeiture of that day’s usage fees for the campsite or day-use picnic shelter.
+MDT will result in the forfeiture of that day’s campsite or day-use picnic shelter fees.

 - A reserved campsite will be held until 1 p.m.
-MST on the second day of the reservation.
+MDT on the second day of the reservation.

-- If a customer does not arrive at the park, or call 1-844-472-7275 to cancel by the day after the initial reservation arrival date, they will be marked as a No Show and will not be eligible for any refund.
+- If a customer does not arrive at the park, or call 1-844-472-7275 to cancel by the day after the initial reservation arrival date, they will not be eligible for any refund.